Quantum computation with the Jaynes-Cummings model: Introduction

 (The index P stands for the photons.)

-In this paper, we show the method for implementing the NS gate with the JCM.
+In this paper, we show the method of implementing the NS gate with the JCM.
 In KLM's proposal, the NS gate is constructed only with passive linear optics, and it works as a nondeterministic gate conditioned on the detection of an auxiliary photon.
-Someone may make an objection to our proposal because we are going to introduce a nonlinear device into KLM's scheme.
-However, in our method, the NS gate works with small error probability in principle and the author thinks that our method is a practical compromise for the simplification of the whole system.
-(Gilchrist {\it et al}. try to build the NS gate by trapped atoms in an optical cavity \cite{Gilchrist2003}.
-Marchiolli {\it et al}. investigate the JCM with an external field and give qualitative analyses about the entanglement between the atom and the cavity field \cite{Marchiolli2003,Marchiolli2006}.
-These studies seem to relate to our scheme.
-Azuma proposes a method for constructing the NS gate with one-dimensional Kerr-nonlinear photonic crystals \cite{Azuma2008-2}.
-This work aims to implement the NS gate with simple structures of matters.
-This work and our scheme explained in this paper share an idea of building the NS gate with a practical compromising method.)
+(It works with probability $1/4$.)
+Someone may disagree with our proposal because we are going to introduce a nonlinear device into KLM's scheme.
+However, in our method, the NS gate works with small error probability in principle.
+Thus, the author thinks that our method is a practical solution for the simplification of the whole system of the NS gate.

+Gilchrist {\it et al}. try to build the NS gate by trapped atoms in an optical cavity.\cite{Gilchrist2003} \ Marchiolli {\it et al}. investigate the JCM with an external field and give qualitative analyses about the entanglement between the atom and the cavity field.\cite{Marchiolli2003,Marchiolli2006} \ These studies seem to relate to our scheme.
+Azuma proposes a method of constructing the NS gate with one-dimensional Kerr-nonlinear photonic crystals.\cite{Azuma2008-2} \ That work aims to implement the NS gate with simple structures of matters.
+Reference~\citen{Azuma2008-2} and our scheme explained in this paper share an idea of building the NS gate with a practical method.

 In this paper, we concentrate our attention on constructing a single two-qubit gate that is realized by nonlinear interaction and works with high fidelity.
 Recently, tackling the subject in a different way, some researchers in the field of optical quantum computation have been making new developments towards quantum gates, which work with some fidelity (not high-performance) and are practical for large scale computation.
 Stephens {\it et al}. discuss a large scale deterministic optical quantum computer, which utilizes atom-cavity Q-switches and two-dimensional cluster states.\cite{Stephens2008}

 In the latter half of this paper, we discuss two experimental setups for realizing our schemes.
 In the second experimental setup, we try to construct a high-Q cavity where the atom and the cavity-mode prepared as an input for the quantum logic interact with each other efficiently.
 In this setup, we build an optical loop circuit made out of the polarizing beam splitter and the Pockels cell.
 Because construction of the high quality Q-switch is one of important topics for the optical quantum computation, many ideas for high-Q cavity are proposed.
 Birnbaum {\it et al}. experimentally demonstrate photon blockade in an optical cavity with a single trapped atom.\cite{Birnbaum2005} \ In their experiment, the first photon in the cavity forbids the transmission of the second photon, so that the atom in the cavity interacts with photons one-by-one.